 What are the Advantages of Making your Shopify store Multilingual?

 How can I sell more?
-This is the question that we all asked to ourselves as an Ecommerce Entrepreneur.
+This is probably the biggest question that any ecommerce entrepreneur asks themselves.

-And one way to do it, especially in our hyper-connected world, is going global.
+One way to do it, especially in our hyper-connected world, is going global.
 But to tell the truth, this is kind of a scary prospect, isn’t it?
-Launching into an unknown market, going outside of our comfort zone…but the reward could be highly profitable.
+Launching into an unknown market, going outside of your comfort zone…but the reward could be highly profitable.

 …But actually, that’s not all there is to it.
 By going multilingual you can increase your sales by targeting new foreign markets.
-This isn’t just because you’ll be targeting them: you’ll actually be creating more value for them, like I explained in this article on How to Create Value to your Audience by Internationalizing?
+This isn’t just because you’ll be targeting them: you’ll actually be creating more value for them, like I explained in this article on How to Create Value to your Audience by Internationalizing.

-By Internationalizing you don’t just translate your website to target a new market, you adapt your content to a market to create value for it, to ease the buying process, and to adapt yourself to your targeted market’s culture.
+By Internationalizing, you don’t just translate your website to target a new market; you adapt your content to a market, to create value for it, to ease the buying process, and to adapt yourself to your targeted market’s culture and language.

 It’s been proved that 90% of non-English speakers won’t buy on an English website.

-So, making your Shopify Multilingual means selling to all the potential customers you exclude by just having your store translated in your native language.
+So, making your Shopify store multilingual means selling to all the potential customers you exclude by having your store exclusively available in your native language.

-Choose the languages that you want your Website to be translated into
+Choose the languages that you want your Shopify site to be translated into

-First, you need to understand to which market you want to sell.
+First, you need to understand which markets you want to target.
 And to do so, Google Analytics is your friend.
-It’s the most used analytics tool in the world and will help you better understand your traffic and what languages your Shopify site visitors speak.
+It’s the most-used analytics tool in the world and will help you better understand your traffic and what languages your Shopify site visitors speak.

 Setting up the International Shipping of your Shopify store